TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 # Physical Media

-J29 physical media support is intended to be format-agnostic.
+Veyllisto physical media support is intended to be format-agnostic.

 Community experiments may involve: